SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/Adding_a_DMA/Adding_a_DMA_to_a_DMS_running_STaaS.md

 1. From a DMA of the cluster where a CloudGateway is running.
 Copy the `C:\ProgramData\Skyline Communications\DataMiner CloudGateway\Data\CcaGatewayPersisted` folder and place it in the same location on the new DMA.

-1. Remove the DmsAccessToken.data and DmsRefreshToken.data files from the folder you just copied to the new agent.
+1. Remove the following files from the folder you just copied to the new agent:
+   - DmsAccessToken.data
+   - DmsAccessTokenExpiration.data
+   - DmsRefreshToken.data
+   - DmsRefreshTokenExpiration.data

 1. Start CloudGateway on the new agent.